MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

-##### MoveHeadToLocation
+##### MoveHeadToLocation (beta)

-Move the head to a basic location
+Move Misty's head to a specified up-down or left-right location.

 Parameters

-- Location - string - "left", "right", "down" or "up"
+- Location - string - "left", "right", "down" or "up".

-- Velocity - double - speed to move the head at (value range: 0 to 10)
+- Velocity - double - The speed at which to move the head.
+Value range: 0 to 10.

 ```json
 {